isomerpages/csa-sicw1/_speakers/Speaker – Mr Liu Feng–Yuan.md

 #### **Mr Liu Feng-Yuan**

-*Partner and Vice-President of Product, Resaro.ai, <br>and co-founder of BasisAI*
+*Partner and Vice-President of Product, Resaro.ai <br>and co-founder of BasisAI*

 ##### **Biography**